Silver Spring Criminal Attorney

 Property crimes made up the majority of crimes in Silver Spring during 2011.
 Of the 8,074 total property crimes in Silver Spring, 390 were auto thefts.
 A further 2,880 were larcenies.
 On average, Silver Spring experiences around 68 crimes per square mile, nine below the Maryland average but nearly double the national median.
 Residents living in Silver Spring have a 1 in 32 chance of being a victim of a property crime and a 1 in 179 chance of being the victim of a violent crime.
 Typically, criminal charges in Silver Spring fall are either misdemeanor criminal cases or traffic violations.
-These are both areas where our attorneys will be able to provide criminal representation.
+These are both areas where a Silver Spring criminal lawyer will be able to provide criminal representation.

 The Courthouse in Silver Spring, MD